ros2/common_interfaces/sensor_msgs/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`sensor_msgs` contains c++ code and is therefore concerned with ABI stability.
+`sensor_msgs` contains C++ code and is therefore concerned with ABI stability.
 It will not break ABI stability within a released ROS distribution.

 ## Change Control Process [2]